elixir-europe/rdmkit/pages/your_domain/human_data/human_data.md

 * [ISO/IEC 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) is an international information security standard adopted by data centres of some universities and research institutes.

-## Sharing & reusing of human research data
+## Sharing and reusing of human research data

 ### Description
 To make human research data reusable for others, it must be discoverable, stored in a safe way, and it must be clear under what circumstances it can be reused.